Forbrain: A Natural Treatment for ADHD Attention

 The simplicity of Forbrain’s program gives it an advantage over other products that claim to have the same benefits.
 Instead of relying on a series of incrementally more difficult exercises that the user must master, Forbrain is straightforward.
 The success of the program is based on the user’s motivation and willingness to use it for 15 minutes daily.

-At $359, Forbrain isn’t exactly cheap, but it does come with a two-year warranty, a user guide, and an educational support guide to help you pinpoint the skills you want to improve.
+At $299, Forbrain comes with a two-year warranty, a user guide, and an educational support guide to help you pinpoint the skills you want to improve.